 But the initial care provided by the team ultimately impacted not just one animal but two.
 Read how a young owner was able to rescue a second camel thanks to our lifesaving treatment.

-SPANA vets first met Hira and her 28-year-old owner Durga when she was brought to the Pushkar camel festival with a broken jaw following an attack from an older female camel.
+SPANA vets first met Hira and her 28-year-old owner Durga when she was brought to the Pushkar camel festival with a broken jaw following an attack by an older camel.
 The seven-year-old camel was in a great deal of pain and couldn’t eat or drink as a result of her injuries.

 Dr Swami and his team of SPANA-funded vets came to the rescue.
 In blazing heat, they worked tirelessly to reset the camel’s mandible and administer painkillers.
 Risking kicks and bites from the understandably upset Hira, the team was able to ease her pain and administered fluids to prevent the camel from getting seriously dehydrated.
 They sent Durga and Hira off with instructions on how to care for his healing jaw and how to avoid future camel attacks.
 Durga promised to give his beloved camel plenty of rest while she recuperated, only working her when she had fully healed.

 A year on, the team was delighted to see both camel and owner return to their three-day mobile clinic.
 It’s always encouraging to see owners return to these clinics as it means that they are taking the time and effort to continue looking after their working animal’s wellbeing.
 Across this region of northern India, SPANA’s reputation is beginning to spread as we treat more and more camels every year.

 Hira’s visit gave the vets an opportunity to check up on her and make sure her injuries had healed well.
 They were very pleased to see that the mandible fracture had repaired itself thanks to their work and that the camel was back to a healthy weight.
 Without this intervention, Hira would have surely died of starvation and Durga couldn’t express his gratitude enough, saying: